EnlistedGhost/Patriot-Match-App/README.md

 ## ❤️ Acknowledgments
 - Inspired by Tinder's simple and effective user interaction design.
 - Built with ❤️ and PHP!
+- Would not exist without [@Lana84c's](https://github.com/Lana84c) personal drive and contributions!

 ## 🔗 Contact
 - If you have questions or feedback, feel free to reach out: